 or prevented planting occurs due to natural disasters.

 Q: How does the Federal crop insurance program work, and how do I apply for coverage?

 programs are administered by the Risk Management Agency (RMA), which underwrites crop insurance policies for hundreds

 of crops and livestock in the United States.
-Crop insurance policies are sold and serviced by
+Crop insurance policies are sold and serviced by private insurance companies.

 For information about insurance products available in your area, please contact a local insurance agent or one of the insurance companies that sell and service crop insurance policies in your state.
 RMA also has 10 Regional Offices, in various locations across the country, that you may contact for information specific to your area.

 Your local insurance agent can describe the different insurance products available, and the policy rates and terms.
 Your agent will help you choose the best coverage for your crop based on your particular farm operation and your risk management and budgetary needs.

 Q: My crop insurance company denied all or part of my claim after I experienced a loss.
 Can RMA help me get a payment on my claim?